 Little Miracles Scholarship Program

 Recently, the Snowflakes Team established a scholarship specifically for supporting the adoption of harder to place or waiting embryos in its embryo adoption program.
-The Snowflakes Team will review applications and make awards available money to prospective adopting families.
+The Snowflakes Team will review applications and award available money to prospective adopting families.